smaroukis/van-build/_projects/12-Honorable-Mentions.md

 I thought I could save a pretty penny by buying the LiFePO4 cells directly from China and adding in my own Battery Management System.

 I went so far as to build battery cases for them, balanced the cells after usage, and installing them.
-But in the end I couldn't sell a product with such a critical part of the system as a DIY hack, so I eventually purchased batteries from Renogy (see [Batteries](Batteries)).
+But in the end I couldn't sell a product with such a critical part of the system as a DIY hack, so I eventually purchased batteries from Renogy (see [batteries](batteries.md)).

 ![12-header](img/12-header.png)